k-vswitch/k-vswitch/README.md

 k-vswitch is in active development with the following features planned for the near-future:

+* **Native Pod Routing** - integrate with kube-router to do BGP native routing to pods along with k-vswitch (i.e. no overlay)
+* **Service Proxy** - implement kube-proxy like load balancing for Kubernetes Services via OpenFlow
+* **Pod Traffic Telemetry** - traffic telemetry for pods using sFlow on Open vSwitch
 * **Windows support** - k-vswitch is currently only supported on Linux.
 Since OVS supports Windows, k-vswitch may support it in the future.
-* **Direct Routing** - integrate with other networking plugins like kube-router to do BGP direct routing to pods along with k-vswitch (i.e. no overlay)